 Entrelac knitting has been around for a while.
 It features in some of the more famous Victorian fancy needlework manuals, and a couple of museums exhibit historical garments from Finland made using this technique that were knitted in traditional Finnish red and black yarns.

-The Entrelac Sweater for 18" dolls owes its styling to the late 1970s when Entrelac knitting first appeared in magazines and commercial knitting patterns in Europe.
+The Entrelac Sweater, by Genniewren Designs, for 18" dolls owes its styling to the late 1970s when Entrelac knitting first appeared in magazines and commercial knitting patterns in Europe.
 The loose fit, dropped shoulderline and polo neck are fashion details that were very popular at that time.

 The sweater can be knitted in many colors, in just two colors to give a checkerboard effect, or even in a single color so that the woven texture takes prominence.
 Examples of all three colorways are shown in the photographs that accompany this listing.
 Whatever you decide, whether you knit the Entrelac Sweater in your school or team colors, or you choose a variegated yarn, the Entrelac Sweater will fast become one of your doll's favorite things to wear, especially in the fall, winter and early spring.